 Certain cost per dollar raised benchmarks can help nonprofits determine if their numbers are within a normal range.
 In general, nonprofit leaders suggest nonprofits aim for a 20 cent per dollar raised ratio.
-Because fundraising techniques differ so greatly, it is best to measure your own results over time and compare your numbers regularly.
+Because fundraising techniques differ so greatly, it's best to measure your own results over time and compare your numbers regularly.

 Expand on Your Data

-Ideally, you want a low cost per dollar raised number.
+Ideally, you want a low cost-per dollar raised number.
 This indicates you’re using less means to produce more income.
 That said, each fundraising technique has a unique return on investment, and you may find that although the cost per dollar raised is high for certain fundraising activities, you receive higher rates of repeat donations from the donors acquired.
 This is why you should consider tracking additional metrics to determine your overall fundraising effectiveness:

 - Donor retention rate.